Superior Stateroom Deck 3

 Here, humans must share the vastness with the animal kingdom.
 At sea, have fun spotting the humpback whales as they blow on the horizon.
 On land, black bears and grizzly bears are the focus of most attention and observations, while the majestic bald eagle, the symbol of the Unites States, soars above in the sky.
 The crucial notions of this cruise involve searching and keeping an eye out; the unexpected and the uncertainty are what make these singular encounters even more spectacular.

 We are privileged guests in these extreme lands where we are at the mercy of weather and ice conditions.
 The itinerary, landings on certain sites and the observation of certain wildlife cannot be guaranteed.
 They vary from day to day, making each PONANT cruise a unique experience.
-The Captain and the Expedition Leader will make every effort to ensure that your experience is as rich as possible.
+The Captain will make every effort to ensure that your experience is as rich as possible.

 Ref : VS155 - SO290824

-An expedition cruise discovering Alaska in all its forms, featuring sumptuous scenery, from temperate rainforests to majestic glaciers, encounters with local communities and observation of abundant wildlife.
-A...
+A cruise discovering Alaska in all its forms, featuring sumptuous scenery, from temperate rainforests to majestic glaciers, encounters with local communities and observation of abundant wildlife.
+A dive into...

 Choose your stateroom